WANDERWOMAN® WOMEN-ONLY RUSSIA TOUR CANCELED

 WHAT TO EXPECT:

-This is an upscale tour (the best way to experince Russia) with lovely 4-and 5-star Russian-style properties located in walking distance to sights, so where convenient we will tour on foot and use the ornate metro systems in Moscow and St Petersburg to return to our hotel.
-The tour is limited to 8-12 women.
+This is an upscale tour (the best way to experience Russia) timed so you can experience the famed White Nights of Russia.
+Accommodations are in lovely 4-and 5-star Russian-style properties located in walking distance to sights, so where convenient we will tour on foot and use the ornate metro systems in Moscow and St Petersburg to return to our hotel.
+The tour is limited to 6-10 women.
 Although, some of our touring will be done by coach or minibus, this itinerary involves walking for a more intimate look at Russia.
 Most of the walking is easy, ranging from 1 to 4 hours, but the terrain can be uneven due to cobblestone streets and some climbing of stairs is required.
 This trip is NOT suitable for those with limited mobility.
 A certain degree of physical fitness is required.
 All group meals and group activities are smoke-free.

 VISA FOR TRAVEL TO RUSSIA:

 Travel to Russia requires obtaining a visa-so please book early so that you have ample time to obtain a visa.
-Approximately 45-90 days prior to our tour date, you will receive a Visa Support Letter (VSL), which you will need for obtaining your visa from your Russian Consulate.
+Approximately 30-60 days prior to our tour date, we will arrange a Visa Support Letter (VSL) for you, which you will need for obtaining your visa from your Russian Consulate.